Smith Level MIPS

 Giro is another big-time player in the snow helmet market, and their Jackson MIPS lid hits a nice balance of price, performance, and styling (it has a noticeably smooth and low-profile look).
 It differs from the Level with its full in-mold construction (the Smith uses a hybrid in-mold design), which gives it a lighter feel but at the sacrifice of some durability (in-mold can’t match the toughness of an ABS layer).
 The Giro also only includes passive ventilation, which is fairly effective for keeping you cool but falls short of the customization that comes with an adjustable system and slider.
-All things considered, the Jackson is a good option, especially for those that prioritize lightness, but it’s considerably less versatile than the Level.
+All things considered, the Jackson is a good option, especially for those who prioritize lightness, but it’s considerably less versatile than the Level.

-From within Smith’s own lineup, the Altus MIPS was introduced last season and draws inspiration from models ranging from their skate-inspired Code to the high-end Vantage.
+From within Smith’s own lineup, the Altus MIPS is a more recent addition to the collection and draws inspiration from models ranging from their skate-inspired Code to the high-end Vantage.
 In parsing out the differences between the Altus and Level, the Altus is lighter at just 1 pound even but less durable due to the standard in-mold construction.
 The smooth and sleek styling give it a very low-profile look similar to the Jackson above, but this does translate to a narrower and less accommodating fit than the Level.
 In wearing them back to back, the Altus was noticeably snugger along the sides and less comfortable as a result.
-But if it fits you well, the Altus offers a nice combination of weight, styling, and features—all for $30 less than the Level (for more, see our in-depth Altus review).
+But if it fits you well, the Altus offers a nice combination of weight, styling, and features—all for $30 less than the Level.